 Enrollment in the Adult Day Health Center usually begins with a phone call inquiring about the Center followed by a tour.
 You are welcome to bring your loved on for the tour so that he or she can see our facility, meet the staff and get a sense of our daily routine.
-We offer one half day of service at no charge prior to enrolling.

 Once you have made the decision to enroll your loved one, our Director will meet with you to review the Program, sign forms, and complete an admission agreement.
-We can guide you in obtaining information about financial assistance that may be available through the Erie County Department of Senior Services, the VA, Medicaid and MLTCP's.
+We can guide you in obtaining information about financial assistance that may be available through the Erie County Department of Senior Services, Medicaid and MLTCP's.
 We will need to receive a report from the participant's doctor indicating that he or she is appropriate for social day care.
 We will be happy to answer any questions about the enrollment process.

 All participants are expected to attend on their scheduled days.
 We require a minimum attendance of two days per week.
 Participants are granted a limited number of "Grace Day Absences" per month.
 There is no charge for these absences, but a "half-day" fee is charged for absences after the grace days are used.
 This policy allows for doctor appointments, illness and other circumstances where the participant cannot attend on a contracted day.
 Caregivers are encouraged to arrange for alternate days of attendance when the participant's normal schedule is interrupted.

 We offer "grace days", which are scheduled attendance days when your loved one cannot attend and when you will not be charged.
 The number of grace days depends on the number of days enrolled.
 We are very flexible in meeting the attendance needs of our participants and their caregivers.
 Special arrangements for changes in the attendance schedule can be made by calling the Center.
 Please notify the office in advance of all absences.
 In the case of vacations, we would appreciate notification at least one week in advance.